Locations:

 Come prepared to talk about your quality of life, too.
 Your provider needs to know if you’ve been doubling up on menstrual products, avoiding activities or placing restrictions on your life in any way because of heavy periods.

 • A sonohysterogram (saline-infusion sonography) to check for problems in the lining of your uterus.
-A sonohysterogram allows your provider to see the inside of your uterus while it's filled with saline.
-It offers higher accuracy and sensitivity when detecting abnormalities in your uterine cavity than an ultrasound without saline.
+A sonohysterogram allows your provider to see the inside of your uterus while it’s filled with saline.

-• A hysteroscopy to check for polyps, fibroids or other irregular tissue in your uterus.
+• hysteroscopy to check for polyps, fibroids or other irregular tissue in your uterus.
 Hysteroscopy allows your provider to inspect your vagina, cervix and uterus.
 Your provider can remove growths that may be causing your bleeding, like fibroids or polyps, during a hysteroscopy.

 Management and Treatment

-Medications used to treat heavy menstrual bleeding
+Medications to treat heavy menstrual bleeding

-• Iron supplements improve your iron stores.
+• Iron supplements improve your iron levels.

-• Nonsteroidal Anti-inflammatory Drugs (NSAIDs) like Ibuprofen® or Aspirin® can ease your cramps and reduce your bleeding.
+• Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or aspirin can ease your cramps and reduce your bleeding.

 • Birth control (pills, vaginal ring, patch, IUDs) may help make your periods more regular and lighten your blood flow.

-• Desmopressin nasal spray can stop bleeding associated with von Willebrand disease by helping your blood clot.
+• Desmopressin nasal spray (Stimate®) can stop bleeding associated with von Willebrand disease by helping your blood clot.

 • Antifibrinolytic medicines, like tranexamic acid, prevent clots from breaking down and causing excessive bleeding.

-Procedures used to treat heavy period bleeding
+Procedures to treat heavy period bleeding

 • Myomectomy.
 A procedure that removes fibroids from your uterus.